joeloliver/positron-code/OLLAMA_SETUP.md

 ## Security Considerations

 1. **Network Security**: Ensure your Ollama server is only accessible within your intranet
-2. **Authentication**: Consider adding authentication to your Ollama server if needed
+2. **Authentication**: Bearer token authentication is supported via the `OLLAMA_TOKEN` environment variable
+   - If your Ollama server requires authentication, set `OLLAMA_TOKEN` to your bearer token
+   - The token will be sent as `Authorization: Bearer <token>` header with all requests
+   - This is optional - if no token is set, requests will be sent without authentication
 3. **Data Privacy**: All data stays within your network when using Ollama

 ## Support